 Paraphrasing is key to avoiding plagiarism.
 Important to remember when paraphrasing is that you need to use your own words to explain and make sure you cite the source.
 Try it below.

 TASK: Read the following passage from Endangered South American Monkeys (Amanda Harman, Marshall Cavendish, 1996) then follow the directions below the paragraph:

 Since squirrel monkeys' most important food is usually fruit, female squirrel monkeys always give birth in the wet season when there is plenty of fruit available.
 Each female has one baby, which she carries on her back for the first month of its life.
 Soon the inquisitive youngster is old enough to get off and explore on its own.
 It learns all the information and skills it will need later in life by playing with other young squirrel monkeys.
 They chase each other through the trees, scream at other group members, and generally make nuisances of themselves.
 Squirrel monkeys are still quite widespread in South America, but they are in serious danger in Central America.
 They are losing their homes and food supplies very quickly as people cut down the rainforests.
 To make matters worse, in the past many squirrel monkeys have been captured and sold as pets or laboratory animals around the world.

 YOUR TASK:TWO STEPS

-- write at least 2 note cards using the information above, IN YOUR OWN WORDS.
+- Write at least 5 facts using the information above, IN YOUR OWN WORDS.
 This is called PARAPHRASING.
 Remember to write naturally, as yourself, since teachers know the difference between how an adult writes and how a middle school student writes.

 - Cite your source using the information that is given in the first paragraph.
 You may use EasyBib under Bibliomakers to cite your source.